superlinked/VectorHub/docs/building_blocks/vector_search/readme.md

 A full scan is simple, easy to implement, suitable when your dataset has less than 1M vectors, and not constantly changing.

-But as your dataset grows past 1M vectors, full scan takes more and more time and becomes more resource-intensive.
+But as your dataset grows past 1M vectors, or is updated frequently, full scan takes more and more time and becomes more resource-intensive.
 We can significantly expedite our scan using an approximate nearest neighbors (ANN) search.

 ### ANN Algorithms